Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

   Click this button to cancel all changes.
 The *Balance carried forward: Step 1* window is closed.

 - [CONTINUE]
   Click this button to proceed to the next step.
-The *Retrieve account balances* window is displayed.
+The *Retrieve account balances* window is displayed, see [Retrieve account balances](#retrieve-account-balances).

 ### Retrieve account balances